SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 At the time of writing, I chose the Intel 13900F CPU, which has 8 performance core, 16 efficient cores, and provides for 32 threads in total.
 The CPU has 36MB of on-die cache, no graphics processing capability, and cannot be overclocked.
 I chose that CPU because it is the best available consumer-grade device within the Intel range that satisfies the requirements in this section.

+> Please note that while the CPU I selected is good in terms of consumer-grade hardware, it is the minimum spec for meaningful AI/ML work.

 #### 4.2.2	Random Access Memory (RAM)
 In terms of RAM, think big because AI and ML are memory intensive.
 If your CPU, chipset, and motherboard support 128GB maximum, then get 128GB.
 Make sure to get matched pairs for dual channel and make sure that all slots are filled on the motherboard.